kamir/mqttKafkaBridge/README.md

 ## Logging
 `mqttKafkaBridge` uses [log4j](http://logging.apache.org/log4j/2.x/) for logging, as do the [Paho](http://www.eclipse.org/paho/) and [Kafka](http://kafka.apache.org/) libraries it uses.
 There is a default `log4j.properties` file packaged with the jar which simply prints all messages of level `INFO` or greater to the console.
 If you want to customize logging, simply create your own `log4j.properties` file, and start up `mqttKafkaBridge` as follows:

-    $ java -Dlog4j.configuration=file:///path/to/log4j.properties -jar mqttKafkaBridge.jar [options...]
+    $ java -Dlog4j.configuration=file:///path/to/log4j.properties ... [options...]